kene111/FiledTest/README.md

 ## Solution code to the Filed Python Test

-## Repository Breakdonw:
+## Repository Breakdown:

 ### Folders:
-database folder: This folder contains the  db.py file and the models.py file. resources folder : This folderr contains the an api.py file, error.py file and routes.py file. tests folder: This folder contains the python files used in testing the api endpoints.
+1) database folder: This folder contains the  db.py file and the models.py file.
+2) resources folder : This folderr contains the an api.py file, error.py file and routes.py file.
+3) tests folder: This folder contains the python files used in testing the api endpoints.